armchair-traveller/armchair-traveller/README.md

 ### Hi there!
 I'm Fang🦁

-I'm a web developer that has a fire lit inside for building applications in the [Jamstack](https://jamstack.org/) (JavaScript, APIs, Markup), so you could say I know a thing or two about JavaScript.
+I'm a web developer that has a fire lit inside for building applications in the [Jamstack](https://jamstack.org/) (JavaScript, APIs, Markup).
+I know a thing or two about JavaScript.
 To satiate my hunger for [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) I give modern web development all I've got, and never any less.

 ### Tech / Uses